 Each driver has 15 seconds to accept the job.
 During this time he is notified by long vibration and phone rings (12 seconds notification length for asap and 2 seconds for pre-booked orders).
 However it happens that the driver does not accept the job.
 So a system of "yellow and green cards" applies in such cases.

-How does yellow and green cards algorithm works?
+How does yellow and green cards algorithm work?

-Let’s say a passenger submitted an order for a classic service and there are 4 drivers on this service in the area.
-The order will first go to driver 1 (who has waited in line longer then others), so driver 1 will have “green card” status and 15 sec to accept the order.
+Let’s say a customer submitted an order for a classic service and there are 4 drivers on this service in the area.
+The order will first go to driver 1 (who has waited in line more than the others), so driver 1 will have “green card” status and 15 sec to accept the order.